Local Rules of Play

 HANDICAPS and Posting Scores in the CDGA System

-B. Handicaps are according to the USGA System and are based upon the lowest 10 adjusted scores of the last 20 rounds.
-For new members, handicaps are calculated after 5 rounds are posted.
-The maximum handicap for a member is 36.
-Handicaps are updated approximately every two weeks and new handicap cards are issued at this time.
-Members should pick up these cards from the Golf Shop.
+- Handicaps are calculation according to the WHS System and are based upon the lowest 8 adjusted scores of the last 20 rounds.
+For new members, handicaps are calculated after 3 rounds are posted.
+The maximum handicap for a member is 54.
+Handicaps are updated every night.

-D. In regard to the GPGC, scores must be posted in the CDGA system from the Tees that you played.
+- In regard to the GPGC, scores must be posted in the CDGA system my Midnight on the day the round was played from the Tees that you played.
 If you play from the Black Tees, you post that round from the Black (not Silver/Black), regardless of the location of the tee box on that day.

 Have your foursome ready to tee-off at your scheduled time.
 Respect the Keep Pace policy of the club.
 Replace your divots and rake all sand traps after hitting your shot.
 When playing a shot from a fairway other than your own give the right of way to players on that hole.
 DO NOT PRACTICE ON THE COURSE.
 Use designated practice area for all practice.

 Fix all ball marks on the green.